SharePoint works as an internal wiki until scale, accountability, and audits expose its limits.

 Governance breaks quietly, then all at once

-Permissions add another layer of friction.
+Permissions add friction.
 What starts as a simple structure turns into dozens of sites, each with slightly different access rules.
-I’ve spent hours untangling who can see what, only to discover that someone shared a sensitive policy through a copied link anyway.
+We have spent hours untangling who can see what, only to find that someone shared a sensitive policy through a copied link anyway.

 Compliance turns a wiki into a risk surface